mauriciojost/scala-benchmark/README.md

 # README

-This project aims to provide an empirical demonstration of the performance of comparable algorithms.
+This project aims to provide an empirical demonstration of the performance of sets of comparable algorithms.

-Algorithms are categorized by functionality and located [here](/tree/master/src/main/scala/org/mauritania/minibenchmark/catalog).
+Algorithms benchmarked are located [here](/tree/master/src/main/scala/org/mauritania/minibenchmark/catalog).

-New algorithms can be very easily added.
+**New algorithm sets can be very easily added!**

 It uses [JMH](http://openjdk.java.net/projects/code-tools/jmh/) under the hood for benchmarking.